Mako Knee Replacement Surgery

 Mako Knee Replacement Surgery in Baton Rouge, LA

 Dr. Niels Linschoten is one of the first surgeons in the Baton Rouge area to offer Mako total knee replacements, and now uses Mako technology for all of his primary knee replacement procedures.
 He has received extensive training in Mako technology and has seen very positive results for patients since adopting the technology.
-If you would like to learn more about Mako knee replacement surgery with Dr. Linschoten, please call our office at (225) 478-8722, or submit an online appointment request.
-We look forward to helping you regain mobility!
+If you would like to learn more about Mako knee replacement surgery with Dr. Linschoten, please submit an online appointment request or call our office: